Stress Relief for Writers

 You can play this video as often as you like.
 And the best part is, it's FREE!

 * My knowledge of the 5 Stress States from conversations with Dr. Eric Wolterstorff, an expert on organizational stress and culture.
-I have adapted the descriptions to apply more specifically to the task of writing.
+I have adapted the descriptions to apply more specifically to the topic of stress relief for writers.

 Enjoy this page?
 Please pay it forward.
 Here's how...